AllocatedArtist/SevLang/README.md

 I would fix some bugs that crash the program.
 Furthermore, I would implement a custom standard library for SevLang and use that instead of `stdio.h`.
 Crucial language features like loops, and if-statements.
 Types like `bool`, a custom `string` type, `arrays`, `dynamic arrays`, etc. Memory management will still be manual since I'm too lazy to program a garbage collector.
 Lastly, some sort of system to link multiple files together as modules.
 Perhaps this would be a program that writes custom Makefiles.
 Anyways, this was just a throw away project because I was bored and it really took a lot of discipline to finish this (I say *finish* very loosely) and not move to a new project.
 Ignore the fact I only worked on this for less than a week.
 Also, lot's of bad, unsafe code was written 😄.

 ## Why Sev?
 I don't know.
-I didn't want to think of anything cool and slap it on a throw away project.
+I didn't want to think of a cool name and slap it on a throw away project.

 ## Features *(and lack of thereof)*
 - [x] Declare functions